ShaunCurtis/Blazor.Interactivity/readme.md

 ## Demo Solution

 If you want to walk along with this dicsussion create a Blazor Solution using the *Blazor Web App* template.
-Set *Interactive Render Mode* to Auto and *Interactivity Location* to Per Page/Component.
+Set *Interactive Render Mode* to WebAssembky and *Interactivity Location* to Global.

-The coding the logging and adding it to the components is described in the Appendix.
+The render mode logging code is described in the Appendix.

 > TODO - Add this to the appendix